🤖 Welcome to Building an AI Agent from scratch

 There are numerous well documented workflow techniques including:

-- chaining - connect multiple LLM calls together in a predfined sequence
+- chaining - connect multiple LLM calls together in a predefined sequence

 - router - introduce conditional logic where LLM decides predefined path to take next.